 Create custom layer definition

-The layer definition might be the most complicated step depending on how many logic you want to implement.
+The layer definition might be the most complicated step, depending on how much logic you want to implement.
 The very simple example consists of two files:

 layers/pubtran/pubtran.yaml: